BraedonWooding/LLV/README.md

 - Various types of graphs
 - Hashtables/Hashsets

-Also note that all collections aren't singularly typed so you could mix int/float/string/void* within a single collection!  (though typically it is recommended to keep to one)
+Also note that all collections aren't singularly typed so you could mix int/float/string/void* within a single collection!  (though typically it is recommended to keep to one).

 ## Other features

 - We support unicode and 'ascii' (all tests run on both) unicode just makes the boxes look nicer and the arrows are less ascii like.
 - We support changing variables without requiring re-compiles (especially important since the core library is meant to not have to be ever recompiled) these include; disabling unicode, changing default dimensions, changing step time...
-Look at [Changing Variables](#changing_variables) for more.
+Look at [Changing Variables](https://github.com/BraedonWooding/LLV/wiki/Reference-Sheet#variables) for more.
+- You can take input during it and we do all the type conversions for you!

 ## How to install